HyBeard/culture-portal/content/writers/borodulin/borodulin.en.md

   zoom: 6
 activity:
   - date: "24.02.1935"
-    description: "Born on the farm Veresovka, the official name of the farm was "Gorodok-2" (now it's the north-western outskirts of the village Tikhonyaty, Sorochinskoe village council)."
+    description: 'Born on the farm Veresovka, the official name of the farm was "Gorodok-2" (now it's the north-western outskirts of the village Tikhonyaty, Sorochinskoe village council).'
   - date: "1954"
     description: "Graduated from Ushach High School."
   - date: "1959"